makerbbq/makerbbq.github.io/pages/equipment.md

 # Stoker Power Draft System

-We use the Stoker system for temperature management in both our RiverGrille and our Weber.
+We use the Stoker system for temperature management in both our Klose and our Weber.
 I'm a huge fan, and have blogged about this system several times.